The Brazilian Rainbow Boa, as their colorful name might imply, is one of the most stunningly beautiful snakes in the world.

 |Lighting||40 watt spotlight|

 What Should You Feed A Brazilian Rainbow Boa?

-In the wild, a Brazilian Boa will eat birds, fowl (and their chicks), as well as small-mammals such as bats and rodents.
-They kill their prey by piercing it with their long fangs, and then strangling it.
+In the wild a Brazilian Boa will eat birds, fowl (and their chicks), as well as small-mammals such as bats and rodents.
+They kill their prey by piercing it with their small curved teeth and then strangling it.
 On a rarer occasion, they will attempt to swallow a bird’s egg, which they cannot digest and will regurgitate.